-The Married Student Union of Michigan State University (MSU2) is a branch of the Married Student Activities Unit which also includes the Family Issues Series and the Day Care Program.
-MSU2 promotes and coordinates activities and interest groups of married students such as babysitting co-ops, a food co-op, and newcomer information.
+The Married Student Union of Michigan State University is a branch of the Married Student Activities Unit which also includes the Family Issues Series and the Day Care Program.
+MSU2 promotes and coordinates activities and interest groups of married students such as babysitting co-ops, a paper recycling project, and newcomer information.
 MSU2 is also active as a representative of married students to such groups as National Cable Company, the Colleges of Human Medicine and of Osteopathic Medicine and the School of Nursing.
 As a representative, MSU2 works to provide programs and services for its community.
 MSU2 is also active in representing married students' views in city and county governments.
-Further information about the group can be obtained by calling 355-3091 or 355-9800.
-MSU has been granted status as a governing group recognized by the University with authority to govern the affairs of the residents of on-campus married student housing.
+Further information about the group can be obtained by calling 355-1230 or 355-3018.
+MSU2 has been granted status as a governing group recognized by the University with authority to govern the affairs of the residents of on-campus married student housing.